 This trip review was in Business Class on a Cathay Pacific Airbus A330-300 from Hamad International Airport (DOH) in Qatar to Hong Kong (HKG).
-The flight itself was ok with a great cabin crew, excellent seats, but unimpressive food.
+The flight itself was ok, with a great cabin crew, excellent seats, and unimpressive food.
 Cathay… Read More.

-This is a review of Business Class in a Cathay Pacific Boeing 777-300ER from Hong Kong International Aiport (HKG) to Beijing Capital International Airport (PEK) in China.
-In a nutshell, departure was on-time, the cabin layout is well designed, the cabin… Read More.
+This is a review of Business Class in a Cathay Pacific Boeing 777-300ER from Hong Kong International Airport (HKG) to Beijing Capital International Airport (PEK) in China.
+In a nutshell, departure was on time, the cabin layout was well-designed, the cabin… Read More.

 In this article, I review Cathay Pacific on the A350-900 in Premium Economy from London Gatwick to Hong Kong.
 I have also reviewed Cathay Pacific A350 Premium Economy Singapore to Hong Kong.
 I have also reviewed Cathay Pacific Business Class… Read More.

-On a recent work trip, last minute schedule changes and overbooking resulted in me taking Cathay Pacific Premium Economy on their A350 plane from Singapore to Hong Kong on a night flight.
-I have also reviewed the new Business Class… Read More.
+On a recent work trip, last-minute schedule changes and overbooking resulted in me taking Cathay Pacific Premium Economy on their A350 plane from Singapore to Hong Kong on a night flight.
+I have also reviewed the new Business Class on… Read More.

-Cathay Pacific Airways (CX) has just launched its first Airbus A350-900 aircraft on its Hong Kong-Manila route.
-This new A350 features Cathay Pacific’s latest inflight products in the A350 Business Class which I have reviewed, Premium Economy Class and Economy… Read More.
+Cathay Pacific Airways (CX) launched its first Airbus A350-900 aircraft on its Hong Kong-Manila route.
+This new A350 features Cathay Pacific’s latest inflight products in the A350 Business Class which I have reviewed, Premium Economy Class and Economy Class cabins.… Read More.